-Watching TV should be entertaining not an endurance test.
-So it’s worth spending time before you set up to think about the best location for your TV.
-It could be a choice you live with for years to come – so make sure you avoid unnecessary headaches.
+Watching TV should be entertaining - not a pain in the neck!
+So it’s worth spending time before you set up to think about the best spot for it.
+You could be living with your choice for years to come – so make sure you avoid unnecessary headaches.

 What’s the best distance to sit from the TV?

 Sitting too close to the TV can hurt your eyes and cause you to miss the edge of the picture.
-Too far away and you’ll lose out on the sharp detail of high resolution screens such as 4K.
+Too far away and you’ll lose out on the sharp detail of high resolution screens such as 4K and 8K.
 This is why you need to be smart about choosing the right screen size for your home.

 You want your TV to be in a comfortable position for director’s-cut-length movies and epic Netflix sessions.
 Think eye level from your sofa, rather than a tilt up or down.
 Here’s how to work it out: